OldManUmby/DungeonLegacy/docs/project/02 Gameplay/01 Gameplay.md

 * ***Mana Dice.*** Used by mages to power arcane actions and spells.
 * ***Hope Dice.*** Used by priests to amplify divine actions and prayers.
 * ***Glam Dice.*** Used by the fey to perform otherworldly actions.
-* ***Bane Dice*** Used by boss villains to perform heinous acts.
+* ***Bane Dice.*** Used by boss villains to counter other action dice.

 **Example**: A rogue attempts to stab a creature with a dagger with a Damage 2.
-The TN is 12 (10 + 2 Defense rating of the creature).
+The target number is 12 (10 + 2 Defense rating of the creature).
 The player rolls a d20 and adds 1 Luck Die.
 The dice tally to 15, meaning the difference (+3) increases the damage to 5 (damage 2 + 3).

 01
 02 +1 Hit Die